-Though pretty much all of the petrol powered Invalid Carriages made prior to the introduction of the Model 70 did use the single cylinder Villiers 11E two stroke bike engine.
+Though pretty much all of the petrol powered Invalid Carriages made prior to the introduction of the Model 70 did use the single cylinder Villiers 6E to 11E two stroke bike engines.

 Nearly 4000 miles travelled without any hint of a roll

 over incident, despite living in Milton Keynes (the home of roundabouts!) in TPA

 Yes, there are limitations you need to be aware of with it being a three wheeler, but that's true of ANY three wheeled vehicle.
 Don't act a fool and it will be absolutely fine.
 Having the engine mounted at the rear and very low down helps the Model 70 have far lower a centre of gravity than you would think to look at it.

 As far as the law is concerned today, a Model 70 is treated exactly the same as any other lightweight three wheeled vehicle such as a Reliant Robin.
 This is where it will surprise a lot of people though - and it technically always has been!

 The specific legislation concerning Invalid Carriages was introduced along with the unified Road Traffic Act in 1930, however it never really kept pace with the changes in the vehicles over the years.
 As such anything over 254kg in weight legally speaking would be treated as a motorcycle (if it had less than four wheels and weighs less than 410kg) or a car.
 So basically any of the vehicles which feature a full body legally speaking aren't actually Invalid Carriages.